unt-carpentries/2021-04-01-unt-swc/index.md

 </p>
 {% elsif online == "true_private" %}
 <p id="where">
   <strong>Where:</strong> This training will take place online.
+Registration for <strong>each desired lesson</strong>
-  The instructors will provide you with the information you will need to connect to this meeting.
+  is required, so decide which ones you wish to attend and register for them, and instructions on how to join the lesson will be sent to you.
 </p>
 {% endif %}